bjss-data-academy/apache-spark-databricks/transforming-data.md

     ], ["Player", "Email"])
 ```

-and run the left join code to see this output:
+When we run the left join code on `scores_df` and `contacts_df`, we see this output:

 ![Output of left join contains nulls where we have no matching information](/images/left-join.png)

+You can see the `null` values in columns where no matching data exists.
+But the rows _are still there_.

 ## Union
 Dataframes are _immutable_.
 Once we have a dataframe, that's it: we can't add or remove rows.